shawn11ZX/RestExpress/README.md

 * Changed Request.getQueryStringMap() to never return null (from Kevin Williams).
 * Expose the creation of the DefaultRequestHandler (via RestExpress.buildRequestHandler()) to rest engines not using "main()" or "bind()" (from Ryan Dietrich).
 * Fixed issue with QueryOrders.enforceAllowedProperties() threw erroneous exceptions.
+* Added JacksonEncodingStringSerializer (including it in JacksonJsonProcessor) to outbound HTML Entity encode for possible XSS attacks.

 Release 0.10.2 - 3 Apr 2014
 ---------------------------